yunho-jung0/bee-ui/README.md

 ## Getting Started

+The simplest way to run bee-ui is by using our [bee-stack](https://github.com/i-am-bee/bee-stack), which lets you set up the entire bee application stack locally via docker compose.

+If you already have a working [bee-api](https://github.com/i-am-bee/bee-api) instance or can set one up, follow the steps below.

 ### Set-up Node.js environment

 Install the correct version of Node.js according to `.nvmrc`.
 This can be done using [nvm](https://github.com/nvm-sh/nvm): `nvm install && nvm use` or using [asdf](https://asdf-vm.com/): `asdf plugin-add nodejs && asdf install nodejs`.